Solve the following problem:

-First, let's organize the equation by moving terms and combining like terms:
+Organize the equation by moving and combining like terms:

-Note that all coefficients and the free term are multiples of 4, so we'll divide both sides of the equation by 4:
+Note that all coefficients as well as the free term are multiples of 4, hence we'll divide both sides of the equation by 4:

 Now we notice that the coefficient of the squared term is 1, therefore, we can (try to) factor the expression on the left side using quick trinomial factoring:

-Let's look for a pair of numbers whose product equals the free term in the expression, and whose sum equals the coefficient of the first-degree term, meaning two numbers that satisfy:
+Let's look for a pair of numbers whose product equals the free term in the expression, and whose sum equals the coefficient of the first-degree term, meaning two numbers that satisfy the desired values:

-From the first requirement mentioned, that is - from the multiplication, we notice that the product of the numbers we're looking for must be negative, therefore we can conclude that the two numbers have different signs, according to multiplication rules, and now we'll remember that the possible factors of 10 are 5 and 2 or 10 and 1, fulfilling the second requirement mentioned, together with the fact that the numbers we're looking for have different signs will lead to the conclusion that the only possibility for the two numbers we're looking for is:
+From the first requirement mentioned, that is - from the multiplication, we notice that the product of the numbers we're looking for must be negative.
+Therefore we can conclude that the two numbers have different signs, according to multiplication rules.
+Remember that the possible factors of 10 are 5 and 2 or 10 and 1, fulfilling the second requirement mentioned.
+This together with the fact that the numbers we're looking for have different signs leads us to the conclusion that the only possibility for the two numbers we're looking for is:

 Therefore we'll factor the expression on the left side of the equation to:

-Therefore we'll get two simple equations and solve them by isolating the variable in each:
+Therefore we'll obtain two simple equations and solve them by isolating the variable in each:

 or: